Kong/docs.konghq.com/src/kubernetes-ingress-controller/concepts/custom-resources.md

 annotation to associate the KongIngress resource with an Ingress or a Service
 resource:

-- When the annotation is added to the Ingress resource, the routing configurations are updated, meaning all routes associated with the annotated Ingress are updated to use the values defined in the KongIngress's `route` section.
-- When the annotation is added to a Service resource in Kubernetes, the corresponding service and upstream in Kong are updated to use the `proxy` and `upstream` blocks as defined in the associated KongIngress resource.

-- **Annotated Ingress resource:** All routes associated with the annotated Ingress are updated to use the values defined in the KongIngress's route section.
+- **Annotated Ingress resource:** All routes associated with the annotated Ingress are updated to use the values defined in the KongIngress's `route` section.
-- **Annotated Service resource:** The corresponding service and upstream in Kong are updated to use the proxy and upstream blocks as defined in the associated KongIngress resource.
+- **Annotated Service resource:** The corresponding service and upstream in Kong are updated to use the `proxy` and `upstream` blocks as defined in the associated KongIngress resource.

 Don't attach a KongIngress that sets values in the `proxy` and `upstream` sections to an Ingress, as it won't have any effect.
 These